bclindner/ivory/README.md

 ## Installation Guide

-This installation guide assumes you know your way around a Linux terminal and know a little bit about common tech like Python and the `venv` package, and JSON formatting.
+This installation guide assumes you know your way around a Linux terminal and maybe a little bit about common tech like Python and JSON formatting.

 ### Installing

-In a Linux terminal, the following command will clone and install Ivory to whichever folder you're in:
+In a Linux terminal, the following commands will clone and install Ivory to whichever folder you're in.
+Make sure you have Git and Python installed:

 ```bash
 git clone https://github.com/bclindner/ivory